Most Popular Olive Garden Menu Items in 2026

 The Never-Ending Pasta Bowl (Spring Edition):

 It’s back through late March!
 For $13.99, you get unlimited pasta, soup, and salad.
 The big 2026 update?
-They’ve added the Spicy Three-Meat Sauce to the rotation, which is a game-changer for anyone tired of the standard marinara.
+They’ve added the Spicy Three-Meat Sauce to the rotation, which is a welcome addition for anyone tired of the standard marinara.

 The $6 Take-Home Legend:

-This is still the reigning champ of value.
-When you dine in and order any regular entree, you can grab a chilled classic—like the Five Cheese Ziti al Forno—for just $6 to take home.
-In 2026, with grocery prices where they are, this is basically the ultimate meal prep.
+This is still one of the most talked-about deals of value.
+When you dine in and order any regular entree, you can grab a chilled classic—like the Five Cheese Ziti al Forno, for just $6 to take home.
+In 2026, with grocery prices where they are, this is basically the an easy second meal for late.

 The “Early Bird” 2-for-$25: